sdondley/ClimateChangeChat/notes/apache.md

     * has an [apache-auth] config
         * how to determine if it's turned on?
             * `fail2ban-client status`
-                * will show up there
+                * will show up there if it's on